Yes, your family is welcome!

 Don’t check out of the hotel in the morning.

-This is a change with the virus!
-If you are staying at one of our hotels, DO NOT check out in the morning.
-Tell the hotel you are having surgery with the Norman Parathyroid Center and ask for a late checkout (they will probably give you until 2:00 or even 3:00 pm).
-Since your family can’t stay at the hospital with you due to the new virus rules, they can stay at the hotel and have a place to leave their things and a place to relax while waiting for you.
+If you are staying at one of our 5 partner hotels (and of course you are!) consider not checking out in the morning.
+Tell the hotel you are having surgery with the Norman Parathyroid Center at the Hospital for Endocrine Surgery and ask for a late checkout (they will probably give you until 2:00 or even 3:00 pm).

 If you are by yourself, we will ask you if there is anybody back home you would like us to call when your operation is completed.

 You will leave your family again for about 30 minutes when you go for your scan, but they typically will chill in your assigned room watching TV or reading.
 They do not go to the scanner with you (there isn’t room for them in the scanning room, and there are other patients being scanned as well).
-We do about 16 or 17 sestamibi scans every day, almost 4000 per year.
+We do between 15 and 30 sestamibi scans every day, almost 4000 per year.
 Nobody is better!

 Food for the family